awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 #. **Amazon ECS container credentials** |ndash| loaded from the |ECS| if the environment
    variable :envvar:`AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` is set.
 The |sdk-java| uses the :aws-java-class:`ContainerCredentialsProvider <auth/ContainerCredentialsProvider>` to load these credentials.
+You can specify the IP address for this value.
 #. **Instance profile credentials** |ndash| used on EC2 instances, and delivered through the |EC2|
    metadata service.
 The |sdk-java| uses the :aws-java-class:`InstanceProfileCredentialsProvider
    <auth/InstanceProfileCredentialsProvider>` to load these credentials.
+You can specify the IP address for this value.

    .. note:: Instance profile credentials are used only if
       :envvar:`AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` is not set.
 See